 The Law Office of David Miklas, P.A. in Vero Beach and Fort Pierce has experience in providing training in Florida on such topics as workplace discrimination, harassment, retaliation, EEOC investigations, etc. to management or lower-level employees.

-Gary Polenta, CPA
+Gary Polenta, CPA (US)

 Nov 9th 2020